 Rabbit Maranville is traded by Brooklyn to the Pirates for Billy Southworth, Fred Nicholson, Walter Barbare, and $15,000 in cash.
 The future Hall of Fame shortstop will spend four of his 19 major league seasons playing for the Bucs, providing excellent defense for the team while compiling a .283 batting average.

 Brooklyn coach Casey Stengel signs a two-year deal to manage the Dodgers, replacing skipper Max Carey, who guided the sixth-place club to a 65-88 record last season.
-During the rookie skipper's three-year tenure with the team, the Brooks will finish 43 games under .500, finishing no higher than fifth place.
+During the rookie manager's three-year tenure with the Brooks, the team will finish 43 games under .500, finishing no higher than fifth place.

 Twenty-eight months after the Dodgers play their last game in Brooklyn, the demolition of Ebbets Field finally begins in front of a crowd of 200 fans.
 The National Anthem is sung by pop singer Lucy Monroe, and a wheel-chair bound Roy Campanella, the team's former All-Star catcher and three-time National League MVP, is given an urn of dirt from behind home plate, before the wrecking ball, painted with red and white stitches, begins its work on the ballpark Brooklyn called home for 44 years.

 Although he loses his arbitration case, Boston third baseman Wade Boggs receives the largest amount ($1.35 million) ever awarded by this process.
 Last season's AL batting champ had sought $1.85 million, but arbitrator Thomas Roberts rules in favor of the Red Sox, resulting in a drop of a half-million dollars for the infielder.